Welcome!

 I totally disagree with something you said or recommended.
 Alrighty, then.
 Feel free to leave me a (polite) comment or shoot me an email.
 Everyone is entitled to have an opinion and I welcome discussion amongst my readers.
 I will not, however, tolerate rudeness or abuse on the site.
 If you can’t play nice, expect your comments to be deleted and your email to be ignored.
 Life is too short to waste my time on people who don’t have any manners.

 Something on your site looks wonky to me.
-Want Not is best viewed in Firefox.
+Want Not is best viewed in Google Chrome or Safari.
 It’s slightly less pretty in some other browsers, and if your experience is that it’s all kinds of messed up, probably it’s time to upgrade your browser.
-To Firefox.

 How come so many of the deals you post only work for Americans?
 Because I’m a snotty, ethnocentric American.
 Not really.
 But I live in America, and most of the deals I come across originate here in the U.S. and are intended for residents therein.
 I’m sorry.